-Catalysis Chemistry
+■ Catalysis Chemistry

 Our Lab is devoted to clarification of entire mechanism of catalysis and to a design of a new green catalytic system thereby.
-Our current researches are in situ spectroscopic characterization of catalysts, design of highly active photocatalysts for artificial photosynthesis, development of catalyst materials based on elements strategy, and creation of water-tolerant acid-base catalyst.
+Our current researches are in situ spectroscopic characterization of catalysts, design of highly active photocatalysts for artificial photosynthesis, development of catalyst materials based on elements strategy.

-Photoorganic Chemistry
+■ Photoorganic Chemistry